 Interested in joining us to learn more…?

 Below is a list of the different groups you may wish to join.
 “New Chums” are invited to visit and try Scouting for up to 4 weeks at no cost before making a decision to join – so come along and attend one of our groups to find out what enjoyment is on offer!
-You will be asked to complete the attached application forms and return them as soon as possible.
+You’ll need to complete a form for Scouts NSW, which you can find by following the link on the Contact Us page.
 You will not be required to pay the membership fees until either the 4 weeks are up or that you decide to enrol your child.

 The Joey Mob is for 6 to 8 year olds.
 This is the first section of Scouting and their focus in on fun, friendship and a gentle introduction into the adventures and challenges within Scouting.
 Joeys can earn a number of badges including Share and Care, Environment, and the Joey Promise Badge.
 They meet during the school term on Wednesdays (5.00-6.00 pm) at the Umina Hall, 3 Carawa Street (at the far end of the street adjacent to the parking for Club Umina).

 The Cub Pack is for 8 to 11 year olds.
 The Cub section introduces them to Leadership skills, adventures and new challenges.
 They will make new friends and learn new skills in Canoeing, Bushcraft, Handy-worker, Scientist and many more.
 There are 34 achievement badges with level 1 and level 2, they are divided into 4 sections:

 There are also their Boomerangs (Bronze, Silver and Gold) which teach them about Health and First Aid, Safety, Outdoor Scouting, Scouting Traditions, Symbols of Australia and many more.
 They can earn the highest award in Cub Scouts which is the Grey Wolf Award where they have to show they understand and complete the Gold Boomerang.